mendix/web-widgets/packages/pluggableWidgets/rich-text-web/README.md

     -   `import tinymce from "tinymce";`
     -   inside declare global json: `var tinymce = tinymce;`
 -   remove all import from tinymce in `Editor.tsx`. this is no longer needed because tinymce will be retrieved directly from the tinymce cloud script.
--   remove `baseUrl` declaration from `src/utils/constant.ts` which is set in `DEFAULT_CONFIG`
+-   remove `baseUrl` declaration from `src/utils/constants.ts` which is set in `DEFAULT_CONFIG`

 ### Insert the premium plugins

-follow the instruction on [tinymce plugin](https://www.tiny.cloud/docs/tinymce/latest/plugins/) you can alter the `PLUGINS` inside `contant.ts` and add your extra plugins there.
+follow the instruction on [tinymce plugin](https://www.tiny.cloud/docs/tinymce/latest/plugins/) you can alter the `PLUGINS` inside `src/utils/constants.ts` and add your extra plugins there.

 ### Build and replace your mpk

-run `pnpm run build` to create your new .mpk file. it will be build inside `dist/[version]/RichText.mpk`. copy and replace this file into your studio pro widget folder.
+run `pnpm run build` to create your new .mpk file from the current `pluggableWidgets/rich-text-web` folder. it will be build inside `dist/[version]/RichText.mpk`. copy and replace this file into your studio pro widget folder.